 ASRock A520M-ITX/ac | AM4 | $165 | Mini ITX |

-AMD A520 is the currently the cheapest motherboard chipset that features the AM4 socket suitable for AMD Ryzen CPUs from 1000 all the way to 5000 series.
+AMD A520 is currently the cheapest motherboard chipset with the AM4 socket suitable for AMD Ryzen CPUs from 1000 to 5000 series.

-The cheapest A520 motherboard is the MSI A520M-A PRO with the current market price of about $63.
-Whereas the ASRock A520M-ITX/ac is an outlier with an expensive price tag of $165 primarily due to the fact that it offers a mini-ITX form factor and a built in WiFi.
-I wouldn’t recommend this motherboard though for this price.
+The cheapest A520 motherboard is the MSI A520M-A PRO, with a current market price of about $63.
+At the same time, the ASRock A520M-ITX/ac is an outlier with an expensive price tag of $165 primarily because it offers a mini-ITX form factor and built-in Wi-Fi.
+I wouldn’t recommend this motherboard, though, for this price.

 TL;DR, the average price of a budget motherboard is about $85.